Overview

 - If you exceed your limit, you’ll receive a

-error - The limit resets continuously, not at fixed intervals
+429error - The limit resets continuously, not at fixed intervals

 - Important: When you exceed your rate limit, there’s a 3-minute cooldown period before you can make requests again